 Residential means we work with in their homes, generally apartments or houses located in Mankato.
-For example, in one of our Intermediate Care Facilities we have five apartments with three to eight people living in each apartment.
+For example, in one of our Intermediate Care Facilities, we have five apartments with three to eight people living in each apartment.
 Each person has their own bedroom, and share a common living room, bathroom and kitchen.
 Other people may live in other houses or apartments.
 Residential defines not only where people live but also what you might do on the job.
-Think about the things you do when you’re in your own home, when you’re not at work or school.
+Think about the things you do when you’re in your own home, not at work or school.
 Those are the kinds of things you could be doing while working at Harry Meyering, except that you will be doing them in the context of assisting and supporting the people who live there.
-You may assist in helping the client get out of bed, get dressed, eat breakfast, brush teeth, take medications, cook a meal, clean a bathroom, wash clothes, rent a movie, go out to eat, make a phone call, take a bath or grocery shop.
+You may assist in helping the individual get out of bed, get dressed, eat breakfast, brush teeth, take medications, cook a meal, clean a bathroom, wash clothes, rent a movie, go out to eat, make a phone call, take a bath or grocery shop.

 The activities you do each day will depend on whom you work with and their interests, as well as the day and time—getting ready for work in the morning vs. relaxing on a weekend afternoon.